This is an open competition.

 You cannot use the forms downloaded from the first call for funding.

 All applications must be submitted using the new second call documents (with reference SIF2 in the footer).
 Applications submitted using previous versions of documents from the first call will not be accepted.

-These new documents are available to download from the Delta procurement portal when you register to apply.
+These new documents were available to download from the Delta procurement portal when you registered to apply.

 Ownership of and rights to intellectual property are covered by clauses in the contract.

 Typically intellectual property rights are retained by the applicant although certain rights of usage may be applied by the funding authority including royalty-free, non-exclusive licence rights and the right to require licenses to third parties, at a fair market price.

 If you require further clarification, please seek your own legal advice.